 With this language policy we would like to outline how we can help our pre-IB and IB students achieve individual and common language goals at Struer Statsgymnasium.
 We believe that language awareness is basic for intercultural understanding and respect.

 Language of instruction.
 The language of instruction is English in all classes except for the Danish classes.
+Where possible in language classes (Spanish and German) the instruction language may also be the target language (supplemented by English when necessary).
 We therefore recognize that all teachers are, in practice not only subject teachers, but also language teachers.

 English in the classroom.
 We always speak English in the classrooms.
 We also encourage students to speak English outside the classroom and in the breaks.
 Students may speak their mother tongue outside school, unless they are together with others who do not understand that language.
 We never use language to exclude others.

 First language.
 All students study their first language.
-We offer classes in Danish A1 and English A1.
-Other languages can be studied as self-taught students and with the help of a supervisor.
+We offer classes in Danish A Literature and English A Language and Literature.
+Other languages can be studied as self-taught and with the help of a supervisor.

-Language A1 self-taught.
-The self-taught supervisor is a Language A1 teacher and can therefore guide students competently in the syllabus outlined in the subject guide.
-The students are given the opportunity to participate in the world literature lessons of the Language A1 classes.
-Moreover, the supervisor can help the students to establish contact with other IB students and teachers of the language in question.
+Language A Literature self-taught.
+The self-taught supervisor is a Language A teacher and can therefore guide students competently in the syllabus outlined in the subject guide.
+The school can help the students to establish contact with other IB students and teachers of the language in question.

-Self-taught students participate in the written and oral mock exams.
+Self-taught students participate in the written mock exams.
 The school provides a small library for languages other than Danish and English.

 Second language.
 All students learn at least one language in addition to their mother tongue.
 The school offers several languages ranging from ab initio to higher level languages.
-Current options in group 2 include English B HL, Spanish a.i.
+Current options in group 2 include English B HL, Danish B HL, Spanish a.i.
 SL, German SL.

 Morning assemblies.
 The main part of our morning assemblies is conducted in Danish, as we are a Danish school with an IB section.
 Contributions by IB students and teachers take place in English.
 We make sure that Danish students translate for those students who do not understand Danish.